KDAB/cxx-qt/book/src/concepts/build_systems.md

 Take a look at our CMake code for how this can be used.
 However, using C++ build systems besides Cargo or CMake with CXX-Qt is untested and the use of these environment variables is SemVer-exempt!

+For information on building for WebAssembly (wasm), see: [Building for Webassembly](./wasm-builds.md)

 ## `CxxQtBuilder`

 With both build systems a build script (`build.rs`) file needs to be used,